Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/messages_and_errors.md

 ---

-    title: Messages  and errors
+    title: "Messages  and errors"
-    linkTitle: Messages and errors
+    linkTitle: "Messages and errors"
     weight: 360

----
-When serious faults arise, such as parameter setting errors, overwriting data, time-outs, and so on, {{< TransferCFT/axwayvariablesComponentShortName  >}} and the communication interface generate messages, which are sent to the standard output for your use.
+---When serious faults arise, such as parameter setting errors, overwriting data, time-outs, and so on, {{< TransferCFT/axwayvariablesComponentShortName  >}} and the communication interface generate messages, which are sent to the standard output for your use.
 For a list of the possible errors that may occur with a File exit, see [Messages